 Bestselling Books Project

-Circle size shows the amount of total connections
+The circle size indicates the amount of total connections

 Books shown in their actual proportions, sized by sales

-Brushstrokes color and style show language or original publication
+The brushstrokes color and style indicate language of original publication

-Instead of simplifying this complexity into a clean but reductive visualization, we chose to present the full tapestry of connections.
-While our dataset draws from open-source information and doesn't capture every bestseller ever written, this limitation aligns with our philosophy: literary classification, like any categorization system, is inherently incomplete and ever-evolving.
+While our dataset draws from open-source information and doesn't capture every bestseller ever written, this limitation aligns with our philosophy: literary classification, like any categorization system, is incomplete and ever-evolving.
+We invite you to explore these connections and contribute your own observations to this ongoing dialogue.

 Research & Development